EdSaleh/web.ts/README.md

 ##main() Method:
 Allows to execute or create components using hash-link anchors when navigating.
 Cases can be chosen based on specific hash command with format #hash-command[ /?]args...
+History and same hash navigation is supported. for SEO, it's encouraged to use hashbang format (/#!/Page).
 ##WebView Component:
 Download a document from the Internet and use it in your page.
 This component has two methods:- view(): contains the location of the document to be downloaded.
 If you location last word after “/” contains a “.”
 Ex: /file.txt it will do a get request, else or it contains a “?”
-Or ends with “/” it will do a post request. result(doc:Document): callback with the do omens when it’s finished downloading. getElement(doc) method takes first div clone in the document; getElement(elm) removes "ts" class and id from clone. for SEO, it's encouraged to use hashbang format (/#!/Page)
+Or ends with “/” it will do a post request. result(doc:Document): callback with the do omens when it’s finished downloading. getElement(doc) method takes first div clone in the document; getElement(elm) removes "ts" class and id from clone.
 ##WebView<T> Interface Component:
 Contains apply(item:T) method to use on a specific area on your page document.
 ##WebList<T> Component: